 Avoidable hospital readmissions are a recognized quality of care issue, costing our healthcare system billions of dollars that could be spent elsewhere.
 Nearly one in five Medicare patients is readmitted within 30 days representing a cost of over $26 billion annually.
 The Partnership for Patients acknowledged the magnitude of the problem by establishing as a primary goal a 20 percent reduction in hospital readmissions.

-Beginning in 2012, the Affordable Care Act requires Medicare to reduce hospitals' payments for potentially preventable re-admissions for the following three conditions: acute myocardial infarction (AMI), pneumonia (PN), and heart failure (HF).
-These conditions were chosen because they represent high volume and cost re-admissions for which their are 30-day risk standardized readmission measures that are endorsed by the National Quality Forum.
+Beginning in 2012, the Affordable Care Act requires Medicare to reduce hospitals' payments for potentially preventable readmissions for the following three conditions: acute myocardial infarction (AMI), pneumonia (PN), and heart failure (HF).
+These conditions were chosen because they represent high volume and cost readmissions for which there are 30-day risk standardized readmission measures that are endorsed by the National Quality Forum.

 | HIVMA | Contact Us

 © Copyright IDSA 2015 Infectious Diseases Society of America